placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-01-15-shared-gpu.md

 ## why I chose this method:

-- straightforward deployment, less possibilities for making a mistake
+- straightforward deployment, reproducibility, no hacks, less possibilities for making a mistake

-- supports any NVIDIA GPU, from Kepler to the newest Blackwell 2.0
+- scalability: the same workflow supports any NVIDIA GPU, from Kepler to the newest Blackwell 2.0

 ## usecases:

-- multiple research teams running training or inference (over ssh) on the same GPU(s) but in different LXC containers
+- multiple research teams running training or inference (over ssh) on the same GPU(s) but in isolated environments of different LXCs

 - a rendering task/game on a Windows laptop without a dedicated GPU is running using GPU-over-IP on the same LAN